opengisci/opengisci.github.io/_posts/2023-09-14-github-pages.md

 ---
 layout: lesson
 title: Research and Publish with GitHub
-purpose: "publish a website with GitHub, Jekyll, and Markdown and learn purpose and concepts for Git version control"
+purpose: "learn fundamentals of Git version control and publish a website using Markdown, GitHub, and Jekyll"
 format: tutorial
 date: 2023-09-14 13:30
 term: fa23
 ---

+Thanks to [Yifei Luo](https://hegsrr.github.io/people/yifei-luo/) for contributions to this lesson.

 ## Expectations

 - Publish and customize a GitHub pages site with an 'about' page
 - Add at least one blog post
+- Your website should be online by `Tuesday, September 19`

 ## Git

-[Git](https://git-scm.com/) is a free and open source version control system.
+[Git](https://git-scm.com/) is a free and open source version control system for a repositories.

-Breaking down each term:
 - Free: you don't have to pay.
 - Open source: transparency, so no backdoors or unpleasant surprises.
 - Version control: if you did something wrong, you can go back to any point in time.
   Also, you can easily collaborate with other people.

-Here is a longer article motivating Git: [Why Git?
-Why GitHub?](https://happygitwithr.com/big-picture)
+- Repository: Git is designed to keep track of all of the changes for an entire project rather than just one file.
+A Git repository is folder containing all of the files for a given project.
+It may contain subfolders for organization within the project and a `.gitignore` file instructing Git not to track changes in specified parts of the repository.

-- [Git](https://git-scm.com/) can be run from a command line shell or from a simple GUI (graphical user interface), or from a third-party program.
+[Git](https://git-scm.com/) can be run from a command line shell or from a simple GUI (graphical user interface), or from a third-party program.
-- Software Carpentry has a free workshop, [Version Control with GIT](https://swcarpentry.github.io/git-novice/)
+In this course, we will primarily use GitHub's website <https://github.com> and [GitHub Desktop](https://desktop.github.com/) application.

 ## GitHub